jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 # [Nonlinear](@id nonlinear_developers)

-!!! warning
-    The Nonlinear submodule is experimental.
-Until this message is removed, breaking changes may be introduced in any minor or patch release of MathOptInterface.

 The `Nonlinear` submodule contains data structures and functions for working with a nonlinear optimization problem in the form of an expression graph.
 This page explains the API and describes the rationale behind its design.